stargate-bukkit/Stargate-Bukkit/README.md

 # Changes

+#### \[Version 0.11.5.4] Unified Legacy Fork
+- Fix for a problem which could cause activators to generate at invalid locations.
+- Minor documentation clarification.

 #### \[Version 0.11.5.3] Unified Legacy Fork
 - Hotfix for an issue wherein the gate folder failed to populate on fresh installs.